Installing Device Agent on Raspberry Pi (RPi)

 Then rerun the dpkg -i command.

-7. Register the agent with your client string
+7. Register the agent with your Base Model, Client String, and Authentication Secret

 A client string is a unique identifier that connects the Device Agent to your ThousandEyes account and test configuration.
 It defines default testing parameters and enables features such as hourly speed and jitter tests, or RealSpeed.